wangamb0212/student_test_2024_fall/README.md

 ### Install softwares and setup computing environment

-We strongly encourage you to setup the computing environment through `micromamba` with the instructions [here](https://wanggroup.org/orientation/jupyter-setup).
-If you succesfully follow it up to install the `pisces-rabbit` part, then you don't need to install `SoS`, `jupyter notebook` and `R/Python` manually.
+You would need to have [jupyter notebook](https://jupyter.org) installed to run the analysis, and the two main notebooks are both in [`R`](https://www.r-project.org) (task 2 and 3).
+Task 4 is a [`Python`](https://www.python.org/downloads/) notebook that is optional.

-If you fail to install through `micromamba`, you shall install [`SoS`](https://vatlab.github.io/sos-docs/running.html#SoS-Workflow) (simply type `pip install sos` in the terminal to install, or, check out here for [alternative installation methods](https://vatlab.github.io/sos-docs/running.html#Local-installation) if you have troubles with that command), [`jupyter notebook`](https://jupyter.org/install) and you will need [`R`](https://www.r-project.org) and [`Python`](https://www.python.org/downloads/) as well.
+You can either install jupyter notebook directly or install other tools such as [anaconda](https://www.anaconda.com/download) or [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+As long as you can run a jupyter notebook, you are good to go!

-After you setup the computing environment (if in `micromamba`, remember to activate the `pisces-rabbit` environment first), please download both notebooks under folder `notebook/` and the toy data under `data/` on your own computer and put your name in the filename as `finemapping_JohnSmith.ipynb` and `data_analysis_sos_JohnSmith.ipynb`.
+After you setup the computing environment, please download all notebooks under folder `notebook/` and the toy data under `data/` on your own computer and put your name in the filename as `FineMapping_JohnSmith.ipynb` and `MendelianRandomization_JohnSmith.ipynb`.
+If you have extra time and energy for the bonus notebook, rename `UKBBdataAnalysis.ipynb` too.

-## Task 2: Statistical genetics in `R`
+## Task 2: Fine mapping analysis to identify true causal variant in complex traits

-The first notebook, `notebook/finemapping.ipynb` is an exercise with the `susieR` package in R. This is somewhat advanced material for those who has a background in statistical genetics.
+The first notebook, `notebook/FineMapping.ipynb` is an exercise with the `susieR` package in R. This is somewhat advanced material for those who has a background in statistical genetics.

 ### Summary of the SuSiE method
 Please add another section in the notebook after where you put your name, and make the section title "Summary of the SuSiE method".
 Then take a read at [this paper](https://academic.oup.com/jrsssb/article/82/5/1273/7056114) before you run this notebook to know some basic concepts that we might mention in the notebook.
 Please then summarise the SuSiE method in a paragraph and describe what it does.
 You are supposed to summarize it yourself instead of copying content from the abstract directly.
 You can start the summary after reading the paper but you may also understand it better after you run the notebook.
 Feel free to come back and edit this section any time.